-Article 2 Grant of Rights
+Grant of Rights

-- (1) Each Contracting Party grants to the other Contracting Party the rights specified in this Agreement to enable the designated airline(s) of the other Contracting Party to establish and operate international air services on the route specified in the Annex (hereinafter called "the agreed services"). - (2) Subject to the provisions of this Agreement, the designated airlines of each Contracting Party shall enjoy, while operating an agreed service on a specified route, the following rights: - (a) to fly without landing across the territory of the other Contracting Party along the air route(s) prescribed by the aeronautical authorities of the other Contracting Party; - (b) to make stops for non-traffic purposes at point(s) on the specified route in the territory of the other Contracting Party, subject to the approval of the aeronautical authorities of the other Contracting Party; and - (c) to make stops at the point(s) on the specified route in the territory of the other Contracting Party for the purpose of taking on board and discharging international traffic in passengers, baggage, cargo and mail, originating in or destined for the first Contracting Party. - (3) The right of the designated airlines of one Contracting Party to take on board and discharge at point(s) in the territory of the other Contracting Party international traffic to or from a third country shall be agreed upon between the aeronautical authorities of the two Contracting Parties.
+- (1) Each Contracting Party grants to the other Contracting Party the rights specified in this Agreement to enable the designated airline(s) of the other Contracting Party to establish and operate international air services on the route specified in the Annex (hereinafter called "the agreed services"). - (2) Subject to the provisions of this Agreement, the designated airlines of each Contracting Party shall enjoy the following rights, while operating the agreed services on a specified route: - (a) to fly without landing across the territory of the other Contracting Party along the air route(s) prescribed by the aeronautical authorities of the other Contracting Party; - (b) to make stops for non-traffic purposes at point(s) on the specified route in the territory of the other Contracting Party, subject to the approval of the aeronautical authorities of the other Contracting Party; and - (c) to make stops at the point(s) on the specified route in the territory of the other Contracting Party for the purpose of taking on board and discharging international traffic in passengers, baggage, cargo and mail, originating in or destined for the first Contracting Party. - (3) The right of the designated airlines of one Contracting Party to take on board and discharge at point(s) in the territory of the other Contracting Party international traffic to or from a third country may be agreed upon between the aeronautical authorities of the two Contracting Parties.

-Article 3 Airline Designation and Authorization
+Airline Designation and Authorization

-- (1) Each Contracting Party shall have the right to designate in writing to the other Contracting Party one or more airlines to operate the agreed services on the specified route, and to withdraw or alter such designations. - (2) The substantial ownership and effective control of the airline(s) designated by each Contracting Party shall remain vested in such Contracting Party or its nationals.

-- (3) The aeronautical authorities of the other Contracting Party may require the airline(s) designated by the first Contracting Party to satisfy them that it is qualified to meet the conditions and the obligations prescribed under the laws and regulations normally and reasonably applied to the operation of international air services by such authorities. - (4) On receipt of such designation, the other Contracting Party shall, subject to the provisions of paragraphs (2) and (3) of this Article, grant to the airline(s) so designated the appropriate operating authorization without unreasonable delay. - (5) The designated airline(s) of one Contracting Party may commence, when it has acquired operating authorization, operation of the agreed services in accordance with the relevant provisions of this Agreement from the date prescribed in such authorization.
+- (1) Each Contracting Party shall have the right to designate in writing to the other Contracting Party one or more airline(s) to operate the agreed services on the specified route, and to withdraw or alter such designations.
+Subject to the agreement of the other Contracting Party, each Contracting Party may designate more than one airline to provide the agreed services. - (2) The substantial ownership and effective control of the airline(s) designated by each Contracting Party shall remain vested in such Contracting Party or its nationals. - (3) The aeronautical authorities of the other Contracting Party may require the airline(s) designated by the first Contracting Party to satisfy them that it is qualified to meet the conditions and the obligations prescribed under the laws and regulations normally and reasonably applied to the operation of international air services by such authorities. - (4) On receipt of such designation, the other Contracting Party shall, subject to the provisions of paragraphs (2) and (3) of this Article, grant to the airline(s) so designated the appropriate operating authorization without unreasonable delay. - (5) Upon receipt of operating authorization from the relevant aeronautical authorities, the designated airline of a Contracting Party may commence operation of the agreed services from the date prescribed in such authorization, in accordance with the provisions of this Agreement.

-Article 4 Revocation, Suspension of Authorization or Imposition of Condition
+Revocation, Suspension of Authorization or Imposition of Condition